kumu/docs/enterprise/configuration.md

 By default, SSL is **not** enabled on self-hosted Kumu Enterprise instances.
 To add an SSL certificate and allow users to connect through HTTPS, use the `kumu-ssl-install-cert` and `kumu-ssl-install-key` [command line utilities](/enterprise/command-line-utilities.html) to upload a custom certificate and key, then use the `kumu-ssl-enable` command to finish the process.

+## Geocoding

+The geocoding service used for the [geo template](/guides/templates/geo.html) is not configured by default.
+To enable geocoding, follow the instructions in the Geocoding section of `<hostname>/enterprise/admin/settings`.

 <footer class="page-footer">
   <div class="next">Next: <a href="creating-user-accounts.md">Creating user accounts</a></div>